Become part of the SDAC Community. SDAC Investors learn, grow, and make an impact.

 There are two basic fees.

-- There is a one-time SDAC Administrative Fee of $500 paid directly to the University of San Diego.
+There is a tax deductible, SDAC Membership of $1500 paid directly to the University of San Diego.
 This fee is not legally part of the Fund.
-This SDAC Administrative Fee offsets costs related to the program including materials, a ticket to the finale, staff time, etc. The SDAC Administrative Fee is charged once per investor regardless of the number of units in which they invest.
+The Membership portion of your first unit is tax deductible and grants membership into USD’s President’s Club.
+All President’s Club members are invited to exclusive events that happen throughout the year.
+All investor related expenses are covered by Sponsors.
+The SDAC Membership is charged once per investor regardless of the number of units in which they invest.

 How is the Fund managed long-term?